Lexi-purser/MineSweeper/README.md

 ```

 - Uses a 16×16 board with 40 mines
 - Ensures the first click is on a zero-tile

-- Renders the game graphics in a window
+- Renders the game graphics in the terminal

-🧠 AI Agent Notes

-    Each agent may use a different solving algorithm such as rule-based logic, constraint satisfaction, or probabilistic inference.

-    Feel free to explore each agent file to compare their performance and techniques!

 ## Author
 Lexi Purser